 Fixed-price VPPA: a new, more accessible solution

-Watershed—in partnership with Ever.green—has introduced a new fixed-price VPPA that makes clean energy more accessible and affordable to more companies.
+Watershed—in collaboration with our financial partners—has introduced a new fixed-price VPPA that makes clean energy more accessible and affordable to more companies.

 The “fixed price” in this case refers to the RECs.
 In our model, the buyer does not participate in the sale of electricity from the VPPA, meaning they do not need to make any predictions or long-term commitments based on the price of power.
 Instead, the project sells the electricity to the grid.